Would you like to be the editor-in-chief of the Journal of International Wildlife Law & Policy?

 - This position may be available as a co-editorship – please note your interest in this in your application.

-The role will formally begin from 1st January 2021.
+The role will formally begin from 1st January 2022, with a transitionary period working alongside the current editor to take place in 2021.

 Submitting your Application